KubaP/Powershell-ProgramManager/README.md

 ProgramManager is a powershell module which mimicks some of the features of standard package managers, but is designed for traditional windows installation files.
 This module allows you to easily add, keep track off, install, and uninstall programs with only a handful of simple-to-use commands.
 This module works on programs which are:
 - .exe/.msi installers located locally
 - .exe/.msi installers downloaded from a url
-- portable programs, either as a standolone .exe's or as zip folders
+- portable programs, either as a standolone .exe's or as folders
 - *~~chocolatey packages~~ [TODO]*

+This module is primarily aimed at someone who wants to easily add new software to a package manager, but doesn't want to deal with the complexity of creating their own local package for chocolatey.

 <br>